 Brazil Tax Jurisdiction.
-The Brazilian tax authorities have audited our income tax returns for the years 2000, 2004, 2005 and 2007.
-In February 2012, the tax authorities concluded their audit of our income tax return for the 2007 tax year for which we received an assessment of R\$35.1 million (approximately equal to USD \$17 million at December 31, 2012) for income tax, including interest and penalties.
-We contested the assessment and, in the third quarter of 2012, a court in Brazil ruled to cancel the assessment.
-However, the Brazilian tax authorities have appealed the ruling.
+In March 2013, the Brazilian tax authorities began an audit of our income tax returns for the years 2009 and 2010.
+In addition, we are continuing to defend tax assessments by the Brazilian tax authorities for the years 2000, 2004, 2005 and 2007.

+In February 2012, the tax authorities concluded their audit of our income tax return for the 2007 tax year for which we received an assessment of R\$35.1 million (approximately equal to USD \$15 million at December 31, 2013) for income tax, including interest and penalties.
+We contested the assessment and a court in Brazil ruled to cancel the assessment.
+However, the Brazilian tax authorities have appealed the ruling, and we are awaiting the outcome of the appeal.
 We have not accrued any tax expense related to this assessment.

 In December 2009, we received an assessment of approximately \$26.0 million for the years 2004 and 2005, including interest and penalty.
 We contested the tax assessment in January 2010 and are awaiting the outcome of the appeal.
 As required by GAAP, only the portion of the tax benefit that has a greater than 50% likelihood of being realized upon settlement is to be recognized.
-Consequently, we have accrued approximately \$12.9 million of expense attributable to the portion of the tax assessment we determined to be an uncertain tax position, of which approximately \$3.6 million is interest related and approximately \$3.2 million is penalty related.
+Consequently, we have accrued approximately \$9.9 million of expense attributable to the portion of the tax assessment we determined to be an uncertain tax position, of which approximately \$3.4 million is interest related and approximately \$2.8 million is penalty related.